Black cohosh (cimicifuga racemosa), also known as snakeroot, bugbane and rattle

 menopause symptoms,

-premenstrual syndrome - pms, and dysmenorrhea, however they recommend
+premenstrual syndrome - pms, and dysmenorrhea

 treatment be limited to 6 months.